dcuencaa/cli-hello-aka/README.md

-# Akamai CLI: Node.js Example Command
+# Akamai CLI: Python Example Command

-This repo is an _example_ command for Akamai CLI written in Node.js.
+This repo is an _example_ command for Akamai CLI written in Python.

 ## Install

 Installation is done via `akamai get`:

 ```
-$ akamai get example-node
+$ akamai get example-python
 ```

-Running this will run the system `npm install` automatically.
+Running this will run the system `python setup.py` automatically.

 ## Updating

 To update to the latest version:

 ```
-$ akamai update example-node
+$ akamai update example-python
 ```